-Hasina Samji is an epidemiologist and senior scientist in the Clinical Prevention Services division at the BCCDC.
+Hasina Samji is an epidemiologist and senior scientist for Population Mental Health and Wellbeing at the BCCDC.
 She is also an assistant professor in the Faculty of Health Sciences at Simon Fraser University.

 Dr. Samji has been on the forefront of HIV research over the past ten years; she now also investigates the epidemiology of hepatitis B and C and is a co-investigator on the BC Hepatitis Testers Cohort.
 Her research interests include mental health and substance use, large administrative datasets and, more recently, syndemic and early drivers of risk and resilience among young people.